AhmetZamanis/UsedCarKicksClassification/Report.md

     70445 2002.0000  CHEVROLET   CAVALIER 4C 2.2L I4  Bas              NaN
     70446 2002.0000    MERCURY  MOUNTAINEER 2WD V8 4  NaN              NaN
     70450 2006.0000       FORD  FREESTAR FWD V6 3.9L   SE              NaN

+There are two columns that record essentially the same information:
+WheelType and WheelTypeID.
+We’ll keep only one, and recode the missing values simply as “Other”.

 ``` python
 # 3169 missing values in WheelTypeID, 3174 in WheelType.
 Crosscheck these columns.